edumats/cs50-flack/README.md

 Please use a updated Firefox or Chrome browser for best results.

-Microsoft Edge and Safari won't display the chat's messages due to incompatibility with `CSS.escape()`
+Microsoft Edge and Safari will not display the chat's messages due to incompatibility with `CSS.escape()`

 ### Contents